eweviwo/central/CONTRIBUTING.md

 # Production System Development

-There will be a production system to bring together producers, presenters and editors to collaborate.
-Accepted applications from producers and presenters will have access to the production system.
-Editors will be sent an invite by producers.
-Currently, there is no source code for it except a set of functional and non-functional requirements for its development in a notepd file.
+There will be a production system to bring together producers, presenters and editors to work together.
+The production system will be an application for specific collaboration and not a media editing tool.
+Development of the application will take place in its own repo.
 You can visit the repo by clicking on this [link](https://github.com/eweviwo/system).

 # Content Delivery Network Development